Guardianship of a Minor

 If the parties agree, the process usually goes more quickly, with the court hearing being less formal.
 The Probate Court Judge still must approve the guardianship.
 She will look to see if the documents are in order and decide whether the guardianship appears to be in the best interests of the child.
 In most uncontested cases, the judge will approve the proposed guardianship.
 However, the judge always has the final say, even if the parties have agreed.

 If the matter will be contested, it will take longer.
 The Probate Court Judge will hold a hearing, or a series of hearings.
 We strongly recommend that you get the help of a qualified lawyer who has experience with handling this type of case.
 If you have a low-income and cannot afford a lawyer, and you want guardianship of a child who already lives with you, you may be able to get a free or low-cost lawyer.
-Contact Maine Kids-Kin for more information.
+Contact the Maine Volunteer Lawyer's Project for more information.
 Also, the probate court can assign a free lawyer to represent you in limited situations; ask the court clerk about this.
 However, be aware that you do not have the absolute right to a free lawyer, even if you can't afford one.
 These are only some resources that may be able to help.

 The child's parents (or present guardians), on the other hand, do have the right to a free lawyer to represent them if they cannot afford one.
 The court will appoint them a lawyer if they apply to the court and the court agrees that they cannot afford to hire a lawyer.